This post has been sponsored by Tillamook. As always, all opinions are my own.

 The result: Crispy chicken with no flavor.

 The issue was that even with a very flavorful cheese like sharp cheddar, it ended up being bland.
 My crisp agent, aka panko-cheddar mixture, needed some serious seasoning.
-After a few trials and errors, sticking to good ol’ salt and pepper and enhancing it with garlic and onion powder was the secret to out-of-this-world panko-cheddar crust.
+After a few trials and errors, sticking to good ol’ salt and pepper and enhancing it with garlic and onion powder was the secret to the out-of-this-world panko-cheddar crust.

 In terms of cheddar, I used one of Tillamook’s cheddar loafs.